VarinKala26/CO-Project-Group-B4/README.md

             Varin Kala:       2022561
             Vimansh Mahajan:  2022572

-This document contains information about the Assembler that has been implemented using the code provided in the main file.
+This document contains information about the Assembler and simulator that has been implemented using the code provided in the main file.
 Language used to write the program: Python3
 ********************************************** WORKFLOW- ASSEMBLER **************************************************
 1) Assembler first initialises the following: